 Click here for full recipe ingredients and instructions.

 You can assemble the mixture for this green bean casserole a day ahead and keep in the fridge, but I recommend waiting to stir in the fried onions right before baking to ensure the most crunch.
 When ready to bake the mixture, remove it from the refrigerator 30 minutes before.

 You can make green bean casserole ahead of time and store in the freezer until ready to bake.
 Follow these tips for the best way to freeze green bean casserole:

 - Prepare in a foil pan and cover tightly with plastic wrap.
 Freeze up to 2 weeks.

 - When ready to bake, cover with foil and place dish in the oven while it's preheating.

 - Once temperature reaches 350°F, continue to bake until heated through and bubbly (about 50 minutes).

 - Continue with adding the topping and bake another 10 minutes until golden.

-This green bean casserole recipe uses simple convenient ingredients.
+Use frozen green beans for best texture.
 It is just as easy to use frozen cut green beans as it is to open a couple of cans of green beans!
-I prefer the frozen as frozen vegetables give a crunchier texture.
+I prefer the frozen because the frozen beans give a crunchier texture.
 I use two 12 oz. bags of the steamable frozen green beans and par-steam them in the microwave before adding to the rest of the mixture.